 Power supply specs: AC/DC Adapter – 7.5v/7.5w; input 100-240v

 It comes with 100 blank slides, covers and 50 sheets of lens cleaning paper

-This suits all ages and be can learn to use it under supervision and it is also suitable for college students studying microbiology.
+This suits all ages and be can learn to use it under the supervision, and it is also suitable for college students studying microbiology.

 One user said that the 2000x magnification was only a number was not practically achieved.
-It requires an immersion oil that other devices don’t require.
+It requires an immersion oil that other devices don’t need.
 More than one customer said that two of the objective lenses were defective worth noting.

 AmScope M150C/M 150C-I